-If you’ve owned a property for a few years you could have a good amount of equity tied up in it, particularly after the increase in property values over recent times.
-It may be possible to use this equity for the deposit on a second home and still keep your current one.
-If you buy carefully, there’s a good chance of continuing to build equity in two homes, not just one.
+If you’ve owned a property for a few years you could have a good amount of equity tied up in it, particularly after the increase in property values during the Covid years.
+It may be possible to use this equity for the deposit on another investment property.
+This other property could be your next family home, an investment property or a holiday home.

 Once you’ve read up on the options, it’s important to get experienced advice to help you choose the best property type, ownership model and mortgage structure for your situation.
 To make this easy, we can connect you with some of New Zealand’s top independent mortgage advisers.
 They’re paid by the lender you eventually choose, so there’s no cost to you.